StevenJuglerHCC/Steven-Jugler-ENES-246-501/Steven ENES/10Latches/README.md

 *How many switch up and down movements are necessary to go through all four state combinations?*

+four, although it seems to be skipping a step or two.

 *We have been taught that all nets have to have a driver.
 What drives the combinatory loop?*

+the changing x input.